 The project received a Record of Decision (ROD) from the FTA for the Transbay Terminal / Caltrain Downtown Extension / Redevelopment in 2005, a ROD from the Federal Railroad Administration (FRA) for the Transbay Transit Center Train Box in 2010, and an amended ROD from FTA for the Transbay Terminal / Caltrain Downtown Extension / Redevelopment in 2019.
 Prior to the completion of the Project Development (PD) phase, the project had sought FTA NEPA clearance related to several subsequent modifications of the project's footprint.
 Final FTA approval of the NEPA re-evaluation was received on June 9, 2023.
-There are currently no open NEPA action items as of September 30, 2024.
+There are currently no open NEPA action items as of November 30, 2024.

-The PMOC OP32B Review Report has been completed and submitted to the FTA.
+The PMOC OP32B Review Report has been completed and submitted to the FTA in 2023.
 The report found that TJPA's documentation is in general conformance with the FTA requirements for a project of this size and complexity and at its current state of development moving from Planning to the start of Engineering, with several noted exceptions.
 The reported exceptions were subsequently resolved based on TJPA's revised preliminary engineering documentation and close-out of the PMOC recommendations.

 The second quarter 2024 Quarterly Mitigation Monitoring Report (MMRQ) was provided on July 31, 2024 and has been reviewed by the PMOC with no significant findings.
-The third quarter MMRQ will be issued in late October 2024.
+The third quarter MMRQ was provided on October 31, 2024 and is under review by the PMOC.